NaaVRE/vl-reprolab/README.md

    ![create-environment.png](img/create-environment.png)

+   > [!WARNING]
+   > Currently this only works to initialize a virtual environment, not to update it.
+In the future this will changed to creating a conda environment.

    At this point, you can restart your virtual lab instance to use the newly-created environment as a notebook kernel.
 To do so, click on “File > Logout” and start the virtual lab again.
 You can then select the environment from the list of available kernels.

-2. Click on “Freeze Dependencies”.
+3. Click on “Freeze Dependencies”.
 This creates a list of the dependencies installed in the current environment in `~/requirements.txt`.
 This file can later be used to install the dependencies on a different machine.

 ## Experiment managment